amitmerchant1990/reverie/cfp.md

 ### Anonymity Period

 ACL has [policies for submission, review and citation](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation) designed to protect the integrity of two-way anonymized review and ensure that submissions are reviewed fairly.
-A paper can only be (re)submitted to ARR if it has been anonymous for at least a month before the first submission, and it must remain anonymous while it is under review.
+A paper can only be (re)submitted to ARR if no deanonymized preprint has been posted in the month prior to submission.
+Also, a paper can only be submitted to a venue if no deanonymized preprint has been posted in the month prior to submission.

+So, if you submit to the June deadline and get reviews in July, then on July 21st your paper is no longer under review.
+If you then post a deanonymized preprint on July 22nd, you can't resubmit to ARR or to a conference in the August round but you can in September.

 * Authors may allow their anonymized submission to be publicly available on OpenReview while it is under ARR review.
 * Authors may not make a non-anonymized version of their paper available online to the general community (for example, via a preprint server) during the anonymity period.
 By a version of a paper,  we mean another paper having essentially the same scientific content but possibly differing in minor details (including title and structure) and/or in length.